molikkidd/Indy-Mo/README.md

-# `Express Authentication`
+# `Indy Mo`

-Express authentication template using Passport + Flash messages + custom middleware
+It is an Express authentication based application using Passport + Flash messages + custom middleware

 ## What it includes